evilgaoshu/obs/README.md

 # obs
-One beach script for all beachmark
+One beach script for all type beachmark
 ## module
 sample and full
 ## quick start